ethereum/ethereum-org-website/src/content/glossary/index.md

 ### execution client {#execution-client}

-Execution clients (f.k.a.
-"Eth1 clients"), such as Besu, Erigon, go-ethereum, Nethermind, are tasked with processing and broadcasting transactions, as well as with managing Ethereum's state.
+Execution clients (formerly known as "Eth1 clients"), such as Besu, Erigon, go-ethereum, Nethermind, are tasked with processing and broadcasting transactions and managing Ethereum's state.
 They run the computations for each transaction in the [Ethereum Virtual Machine](#evm) to ensure that the rules of the protocol are followed.

 ### execution layer {#execution-layer}